claytonohmes/cohms1/README.md

 - 👋 Hi, I’m @cohms1
 - 👀 I’m interested in Coding, Electrical Engineering, Networking, and machine learning.
+I'm currently looking for a career shift from manufacturing into the software engineering/Machine learning space.
 - 🌱 I’m currently learning Python, SQL, cloud architecture and C++ in my free time.
 Main focus at the moment is python.
 - 📫 claytonohmes@gmail.com
 - ⚡ Fun fact: I love to fly fish, mountian bike, trail run, hike, and lift weights